Introduction to Data driven marketing strategy –

 Shop for the best data management tools:

-Marketers need to have an integrated marketed management (IMM) to get the best results from data driven marketing.
-It involves real-time assessment of data, customer interactions and ongoing innovations.
+Marketers need to have integrated marketed management (IMM) to get the best results from data-driven marketing.
+It involves a real-time assessment of data, customer interactions, and ongoing innovations.
 The tools are available, what is required is to set goals for marketing and streamline the different departments to achieve the intended objectives.

-The objective of data driven marketing strategy may be increased market share, innovative offerings for consumers.
-But at the core of Data driven marketing strategy philosophy is the theory that a bird in hand is worth two in the bush.
+The objective of the data-driven marketing strategy may be increased market share, innovative offerings for consumers.
+But at the core of Data-driven marketing strategy philosophy is the theory that a bird in hand is worth two in the bush.
 If that is the case existing consumers should get a wholesome experience-which includes the company giving due value for past purchases, and loyalty towards the company and using data collected about the customer to give better offerings in the future.

 Leveraging best practices: